Greetings!

 -

-We have increased funding to support students with disabilities to a record high (from $1.1 billion per year to $2.2 billion), and we have the highest number of students with disabilities learning in general education classrooms;
+We have increased funding to support students with disabilities to a record high (from $1.1 billion per year to over $2.3 billion), and we have the highest number of students with disabilities learning in general education classrooms;

 -